 Offer on a two-year part-time basis with classes on weekends.
 Classes are scheduled on both Saturdays and Sundays, from 9:00 am – 6:00 pm.
 A typical course involves 5-day class contact (from 2021-22 academic year).

-MScSHRM is mapped to the CIPD Level 7 Diploma in Human Resources Management.
-As the CIPD Approved Centre, MScSHRM students need to join as a Student member throughout the duration of their studies in order to obtain CIPD Level 7 Advanced Diploma in HRM.
-On successful completion of MScSHRM programme, graduates will gain Associate professional membership and will be eligible to upgrade to either Chartered Member or Chartered Fellow providing they are able to demonstrate the relevant skills and behaviours in accordance with the membership criteria for these levels.
+MScSHRM is mapped against the CIPD’s core knowledge and core behavioural standards of the Profession Map to the Chartered level standards.
+As the CIPD Approved Centre, MScSHRM students need to join as a Student member throughout the duration of their studies in order to gain CIPD Associate membership.
+On successful completion of MScSHRM programme, graduates will gain CIPD Associate membership and will be eligible to upgrade to either Chartered Member or Chartered Fellow providing they are able to demonstrate the relevant skills and behaviours in accordance with the membership criteria for these levels.

 Professional HR Network